musflood/manga-gui/README.md

 >>> source = MangaSource('Top Manga', 'http://www.manga.com', '-')
 ```

-Then to get the chapters available on the source for the series.
+Then, you can get the chapters available on the source for the series.
 ```python
 >>> from manga_saver.scraper import Scraper